 October - Week 40 is defined by the Center for Disease Control (CDC) as the expected seasonal start of increasing flu activity.
-In Week 48, EMS ILI response INCREASED by 70% compared to the previous week and was 80% HIGHER than the average across weeks beginning Week 40.
+In Week 9, EMS ILI response INCREASED by 9.1% compared to the previous week and was 60% HIGHER than the rolling annual average.

-PUBLIC HEALTH AND MEDICAL SYSTEM STATUS

-Green The Public Health and Medical System

-is in usual day-to-day status.
-Situation

-resolved; no assistance is required.

-Yellow The Public Health and Medical System

-is managing the incident using local

-resources or existing agreements.
-No

-assistance is required.

-Orange The Public Health and Medical System

-Ordinge requires assistance from within the

-local jurisdiction/Operational Area.

-local jurisdiction, operational Area.

-Red The Public Health and Medical System

-TCG. requires assistance from outside the

-local jurisdiction/Operational Area.

-local jurisaiction, operational Area.

-Black The Public Health and Medical System

-DIOCK requires significant assistance from

-outside the local

-jurisdiction/Operational Area.

--
+PUBLIC I HEALTH AND MEDICAL SYSTEM STATUS Green The Public Health and Medical System is in usual day-to-day status.
+Situation resolved; no assistance is required.
+Yellow The Public Health and Medical System is managing the incident using local resources or existing agreements.
+No assistance is required.
+Orange The Public Health and Medical System requires assistance from within the local jurisdiction/Operational Area.
+Red The Public Health and Medical System requires assistance from outside the local jurisdiction/Operational Area.
+Black The Public Health and Medical System requires significant assistance from outside the local jurisdiction/Operational Area.
 Grey Unknown.